 - Teachers must be state certified;

 - Subjects mandated by the state must be taught;

 - Instruction must be in English; and

 Alabama allows private schools to be set up in the home as an extension of an already-existing private school.
-Private schools, but not church schools, are required to offer instruction “in the several branches of study required to be taught in the public schools.”
+Private schools, but not church schools, are required to offer instruction “in the several branches of study required to be taught in public schools.”
 (Code of Alabama 1975 Section 16-28-1(1).)
 Private schools, but not church schools are required to use the English language for instructional purposes.
 (Code of Alabama 1975 Section 16-28-1(1).)
 A private school must report to the county or city superintendent of education within five days after the start of the local public school the names of all children enrolled in the private school.
 In addition, a private school must report on a weekly basis the names and address of all students who enroll in the school or who are absent without a legal excuse.

-In Alabama, a church school is a school “operated by a local church, group of churches, denomination, and/or association of churches on a nonprofit basis which do not receive any state or federal funding.”
+In Alabama, a church school is a school “operated by a local church, group of churches, denomination, and/or association of churches on a nonprofit basis which does not receive any state or federal funding.”
 (Code of Alabama 1975 Sections 16-28-1(2) and 16-46-1(3).)
-If a home school is operated as a ministry of a local church, there are no legal requirements for instructors.
+If a homeschool is operated as a ministry of a local church, there are no legal requirements for instructors.
 Homeschool parents must file a one-time church school enrollment form signed by a parent or legal guardian PLUS the administrator of the church school.
 Homeschool parents must keep a daily attendance register and comply with all standing requirements of the church school.